anyoptimization/pymoo/docs/source/problems/definition.md

    :code:`vtype`, "(optional) A type hint for the user what variable should be optimized."
 ```

-Moreover, in *pymoo* there exists three different ways for defining a problem:
+Moreover, in *pymoo* there exist three different ways for defining a problem:

 ```{raw-cell}
 :raw_mimetype: text/restructuredtext